mrmrs/writing/pages/design-reading.md

     published="12-04-2020"
   />

-The following is a list of articles, technologies, videos, and resources that have changed the shape of how I see the world in a significant way over the last few years.
+The following is a list of writings, technologies, and videos that have changed the shape of how I approach and think about design in a significant way over the last few years.
 Each concept or piece of technology is something I recommend designers have at least a cursory understanding of.
+While they are all currently being explored, I still view their potential as largely untapped in digital ui design.

 ## Generative Design